swiftcoder2020/bsl-fingerspelling-js-game/README.md

 - **Home** :- this will include an image of a logo depicting a sign for each letter of BSL, various buttons whereby two of these is to produce a modal and the remaining two a link to a webpage respectively.
 Lastly, a footer will be included with icons that links to GitHub, LinkedIn and to 'Contact' webpage.
-- **BSL Game** :- it is to consist of the same image as 'Home', a div area in which the game will be undertaken, that will contain four modals; firstly to select the game level, a countdown timer, an interactive positive/encouraging message and finally a concluding modal for the overall score & to restart the game.
+- **BSL Game** :- it is to consist of the same image as 'Home', a div area (originally I had considered using the canvas element as the area where the active game is to be played, however after consulting with the Slack community, my mentor and IFD Lead, it was recommended that I steer away from utilising this) in which the game will be undertaken, that will contain four modals; firstly to select the game level, a countdown timer, an interactive positive/encouraging message and finally a concluding modal for the overall score & to restart the game.
 - **Resources** :- I plan to provide new/returning visitors with a range of resourceful information to supplement their learning or interest with links to various websites.
 - **Contact** :- Again, quite simply this will be a contact form that will reset when submitted and the